cliosight/cliosight_templates/json_examples/auto_repair_shop_crm/README.md

 ### Highlights
 1. Updating various tables and notifying through email by scheduling jobs.
-2. Complex queries in reports.
-Using variables in queries, forms and reports.
+2. Complex queries in reports, using variables in queries and configurations.
 3. Online payment integration.

 ### Application Schema